-Whilst the availability of on-call appliances continues to be good and stable, there are several initiatives underway to improve this further including an increased recruitment campaign and targeted 'Have a Go days'.
-We continue to listen and support our staff to maximise our on-call retention.
+Whilst the availability of on-call appliances continues to be below target, there are a number of initiatives underway to improve this further including a review of the current on-call recruitment process and an increased recruitment campaign for on-call firefighters and measures to improve on-call retention.

-The Service is developing a station risk profile document to support stations in better understanding the demands, risks, and challenges at a local level.
+The Service is further developing the productivity tool in liaison with station based staff to ensure that stations better understand the demands, risks and challenges at a local level.
 This will enable them to set in place interventions of each risk which will feed into a station action plan.

-A new initiative to train firefighters in fire safety is currently being trialled.
-This will allow the fire safety team to focus their expertise on higher risk properties in Bournemouth, Christchurch & Poole.
+A new initiative to train firefighters on some elements of fire safety work has been delivered and we are currently seeing crews deliver low level fire safety audits across the Service area.
+This will allow the fire safety team to focus their expertise on higher risk properties in Swindon.